Table of Contents

 4. Cucumber Juice

-Cucumber is a common ingredient to use while making a variety of skin DIY’s.
+Cucumber is a common ingredient to use while making a variety of skin DIYs.
 But, did you know that cucumber juice is an excellent alternative to witch hazel for an array of skincare benefits?

-It keeps your skin hydrated, refreshed, free from skin diseases, and does wonders in weight loss plus preventing cancer like witch hazel.
+It keeps your skin hydrated, refreshed, and free from skin diseases, and does wonders in weight loss plus preventing cancer like witch hazel.

 Also, using cotton pads soaked in cucumber juice is a widely proven remedy for severe dark circles and puffy eyes.